SeanBae/ISS-NetworkBootingKit/readme.md

 6. Modify the `/tftpboot/pxelinux.cfg/default` file so that NFS can point to the correct server.
 To do this, set `nfsroot` parameter to your ip address followed by the `/master/diskless/sl5/i386/cd` (there is an example written on the `default` file)

-7. Finally start portmapper and NFS by running the `start` file in this package
+7. Finally start portmapper and NFS by running the `start` file in this package (You need to run this script every time you reboot your server)

 8. Start up your client machine (SFC) and when you reach a Scientific Linux boot screen, type `sl5diskless` and press enter to complete the network booting process